 WHS Management System document design, implementation and maintenance

-- All WHS Management System documents produced by the University will have a unique filename and identification.
-WHS documentation provided to the University by an external source will be stored with a unique filename and identification.
+- All WHS Management System documents produced by the University will have a unique filename for identification.
+WHS documentation provided to the University by an external source is stored with a unique filename for identification.

-- All WHS Management System documents will be written using the relevant template and in accordance with the University writing style guide.
+- All WHS Management System documents are written using the relevant template and in accordance with the University writing style guide.

-- All WHS Management System documents will be maintained in the University Policy Library, controlled per the Policy governance procedure and recorded in the WHS Management System document register.
+- All WHS Management System (WHSMS) documents are controlled in accordance with the Policy governance procedure and recorded in the WHS Legal and Other Requirements Matrix (used as the Management System document register).
 Each one will clearly state the document identification, version number and revision date.

 Approval and communication for WHS Management System documents

-- Following consultation, all WHS Management System documents, will be approved per the Policy governance procedure.
+- all WHS Management System documents in Policy Library, are approved per the Policy governance procedure;

-- WHS committees will ensure all relevant stakeholders are notified of new WHS Management System documents or changes to documentation through relevant mediums.
+- Local WHS Committee Chairs ensure all relevant stakeholders and workers are notified of new WHS Management System documents or changes to documentation through relevant mediums.

 Reviews and changes to WHS Management System documents

-- WHS Management System documents will be reviewed on a planned and unplanned basis.
-Planned reviews will occur once every three years as per the Policy governance procedure .
-The WHS document review checklist will be used to ensure the review covers the appropriate criteria.
+- WHS Management System documents are reviewed on a planned and unplanned basis.
+Planned reviews occur once every three years as per the Policy governance procedure .

-- Changes can be requested at any time via a WHS committee.
+- Changes can be requested at any time with Work Environment Group.
 Changes can also arise from incidents or as the result of audits, changes in legislation, business processes or other requirements.

 Archiving and records

-- WHS Management System documents that are superseded or repealed will be removed from the accessible parts of the Policy Library and archived by the Policy Manager and recorded in the WHS Management System document register.
+- WHS Management System documents that are superseded or repealed are removed from the accessible parts of the Policy Library or Health and Safety website and archived by the Policy Manager or Work Environment Group and recorded in the WHS Legal and Other Requirements Matrix (used as the Management System document register).

-- All other WHS documentation will be stored and archived in the Electronic Records Management System (ERMS) as per the Records and archives management policy and will be retained for the periods identified in Table 1.
+- All other WHS documentation is stored and archived in the Electronic Records Management System (ERMS) as per the Records and archives management policy and retained for the periods identified in each WHSMS Handbook Chapter (Examples are shown in Table 1).
 The responsibilities, disposal and access to records are defined in the Records and archive management procedure.